Schrodingdong/Zeta-functions/src/runner_images/python_base_runner/README.md

 # Python Runner
-This module defines how `python_runner` wrapper is going to be used
+This module defines how `python_base_runner` wrapper is going to be used

 ## Standards to follow
 - File to pass should be: `handler/handler.py`